Tawasta/membership/sale_generate_membership/README.rst

 * The contract and invoice are automatically linked when the invoice is created from the sales order.
 * The membership price list is automatically added to the contract contact person.
 * If contract template has been created then all its values are taken for the new contract .
+* Enables setting custom product-specific UI messages to be shown in the portal views where the family member who accepts their membership

 Configuration
 =============